-When a decision-making user needs a specific type of information that he is not actually receiving he gets into the Dynamic Consults Module.
-There, with the help of the assistant (whose design is not within the scope of this work), he expresses the kind of information he would like to receive.
+When a decision-making user needs specific information that he/she is not actually receiving, he/she gets into the Dynamic Consults Module.
+There, with the help of an assistant, he/she expresses the information he/she would like to receive.

-Once the consult is made, the assistant passes it to the RA of the domain, which will change the consult into a format accepted by the mobile agents and will send this consult to the Collecting Agents Server (CAS).
-At this moment, the CAS gives the consult to a collecting agent of the domain and it goes to a special agent server: the router.
-This router server receives all the agents that have just left their domain, reads the formulated consult and according to the information kept in its KB about the domains, it gives the agents a route of domains that can help the agent to find the searched information.
+Once the query is made, the assistant passes it to the domain RA, which will change the query into a format accepted by the mobile agents and will send it to the Collecting Agents Server (CAS).
+At this moment, the CAS gives the query to a domain CA which goes to a special agent server: the Router Agent.
+This one receives the CA that has just left its domain, reads the formulated query and according to the information kept in its KB about the domains, gives the CA a list of domains (route) that would provide the searched information.

 This route can contain zero to n domains.
-If the searching route generated by the router does not contain domains where to search for the information, we understand that the router does not have any piece of information in its KB that can associate the information being searched with one or more of the existing domains.
-The lack of this association does not imply that the information being searched does not exist or cannot be generated.
-In this case, the agent can send a request to the router asking for the list of all known domains and starts visiting them searching for the information.
+If the searching route generated by the Router Agent does not contain domains where to search for the information, it is implied that the Router Agent does not have any piece of information in its KB that can associate the required information with one or more of the existing domains.
+The lack of this association does not mean that the information being searched does not exist or cannot be generated.
+In this case, the CA can send a request to the Router asking for the list of all known domains and can visit them searching for the information.

 If the agent is working in sequential mode, it will simply go through the scales of its route as they appear.
-One by one, it will visit all the domains making its consult.
-Once it has finished and is about to go back to the domain of origin, it will visit the router to inform it of the results obtained, allowing the router to have new information for bringing up to date its KB for future agents.
-Once it has made all this, the agent will go back to its domain, will deliver the information and will destroy itself.
+One by one, it will visit all the domains making its query.
+Once it has finished and is about to go back to the original domain, it will visit the Router Agent to inform it the obtained results.
+This allows the Router Agent to have new information for bringing up to date its KB for future queries.
+Once made all this, the CA will go back to its domain, will deliver the information and will destroy itself.

-If the agent is not working in sequential mode but in parallel mode, after the route of domains is obtained (if there is any), the agent will generate clones of it, one for each of the domains to be visited (except for the one it will visit).
+If the CA is not working in sequential mode but in parallel mode, after the domains list is obtained, the agent will generate clones of it, one for each of the domains to be visited (except for the one it will visit).
 Thus, all the clones and the original agent will be sent to their respective destinations.
-Each of them will travel to a domain, will make the consult to the Representative Agent of the domain, will collect the results and will go back to the router.
-Once all the agents, the original one and the clones, meet in the router, the original agent asks its clones, one by one, for their information to be structured.
-When a clone gives the original agent its information, it tells the router the result of its incursion in the assigned domain.
+Each of them will travel to a domain, will present the query to the respective domain Representative Agent, will collect the results and will go back to the Router.
+Once all the agents, the original one and the clones, meet in the Router, the original agent asks its clones, one by one, for their information to be structured.
+After the clones give the original agent its information, this one tells the Router the result of its incursion in the assigned domain.
 After that, each clone destroys itself.
-Once the original agent is ready to go back, it returns to the domain of origin.
+Once the original agent is ready to go back, it returns to the original domain.